No Sweat: Your Guide to Summer in Israel

 Escape the heat

 When you’ve had enough of the sun, find a place that has the air conditioning on high.
-One great venue that more than fits in the bill is ISkate, Tel Aviv’s ice skating rink.
-Be sure to pack your gloves and sweaters.
-You’ll be chilly in no time.
+Spots like museums, malls, etc. are a great place to cool off.
 If you’re looking to spend your day doing something meaningful, sign up to volunteer.
 Serve food at a soup kitchen or assemble packages for Israeli soldiers.

 Take your kids to work

 Most Israeli children don’t attend summer-long sleepaway camps.
-Instead, they fill their summers with different sports and arts and craft chugim or one-week kaytanot (mini camps).
+Instead, they fill their summers with different sports and arts and craft chugim or short kaytanot (daycamps) during the month of July.
+These are often run by your child’s school (lower grades), municipality, or private organizers.
 If you’re in a crunch finding something for your kids to do in between activities, don’t worry.
 Many Israeli companies are very family-oriented and won’t mind if your kids come to work with you every now and then.
-Some startups even run their own camps for employees’ kids!
+Some workplaces even run their own camps for employees’ kids!

 How can we help your Aliyah?